Crewe Alexandra F.C.: 2011 to present day

 becoming the permanent manager on 28 April 2022.
 However, just over six month later, on 4 November 2022, Morris, winless in nine games, stepped down as manager for family reasons and reverted to assistant manager.
 Lee Bell became interim manager and on 1 December 2022 was given the job on a permanent basis.

 Bell managed the side to 13th place at the end of the 2022–23 season, improving to 6th place the following season; in the play-offs, they beat Doncaster to reach a fourth play-off final, but lost 2–0 to Crawley Town at Wembley on 19 May 2024.
 Crewe vied for promotion for much of the 2024–25 season and were in the automatic promotion places until late January, but won just three of their last 18 games to eventually finish 13th again.
+The 2025–26 season followed a similar pattern with Crewe in play-off contention before again falling short, finishing 11th.
+Crewe started the 2026–27 season unbeaten in seven league games but suffered a 3–2 League Cup defeat at Barnsley where Joel Ewusi, aged 16 years 79 days, became Crewe's youngest player and youngest scorer.